Princess Märtha Louise of Norway: Marriage and family

+First marriage

 On 24 May 2002, Princess Märtha Louise married author Ari Behn (1972–2019) in Trondheim.
-The couple had three daughters: Maud Angelica, Leah Isadora, and Emma Tallulah – all of whom are untitled.
+The couple had three daughters: Maud Angelica, Leah Isadora, and Emma Tallulah, none of whom have royal titles.
 The family lived in Islington, London and Lommedalen, Bærum.
-Emma Tallulah Behn is a junior member of the national equestrian team, and won a bronze medal during the Norwegian National Horse Jumping Championships in 2021.
+Emma Tallulah Behn is a junior member of the national equestrian team and won a bronze medal during the Norwegian National Horse Jumping Championships in 2021.

 The couple divorced in 2017.
 In 2016, the Royal Court had announced that Märtha Louise and Behn would have joint custody of their three daughters.
 Ari Behn died by suicide on Christmas Day 2019.